What is Indian Foreign Policy?

 - Strengthening of UN: India has deemed the UN the most dependable source for achieving global peace and diplomatic revolution.
 Along with this, India has anticipated the UN to dynamically retain nations in discussions or conferences to aid them in settling their issues.

-India’s Foreign Policy UPSC
+Indian Foreign Policy UPSC

-India’s Foreign Policy UPSC Sample Question
+Foreign Policy of India UPSC Question

 - Panchsheel – five principles of peaceful co-existence

 Choose the correct option based on the above statements.